nvim-tree/nvim-tree.lua/README.md

-let g:nvim_tree_auto_resize = 0 "1 by default, will resize the tree to its saved width when opening a file let g:nvim_tree_add_trailing = 1 "0 by default, append a trailing slash to folder names let g:nvim_tree_group_empty = 1 " 0 by default, compact folders that only contain a single folder into one node in the file tree let g:nvim_tree_lsp_diagnostics = 1 "0 by default, will show lsp diagnostics in the signcolumn.
-See :help nvim_tree_lsp_diagnostics let g:nvim_tree_disable_window_picker = 1 "0 by default, will disable the window picker. let g:nvim_tree_icon_padding = ' ' "one space by default, used for rendering the space between the icon and the filename.
+let g:nvim_tree_auto_resize = 0 "1 by default, will resize the tree to its saved width when opening a file let g:nvim_tree_add_trailing = 1 "0 by default, append a trailing slash to folder names let g:nvim_tree_group_empty = 1 " 0 by default, compact folders that only contain a single folder into one node in the file tree let g:nvim_tree_disable_window_picker = 1 "0 by default, will disable the window picker. let g:nvim_tree_icon_padding = ' ' "one space by default, used for rendering the space between the icon and the filename.
 Use with caution, it could break rendering if you set an empty string depending on your font. let g:nvim_tree_symlink_arrow = ' >> ' " defaults to ' ➛ '. used as a separator between symlinks' source and target.